Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Preliminaries

-\begin{remark} The starting point of our analysis was an OCP with DAE-con\-straints.
-We made use of the construction from \cite{beattie2018linear} to reduce it to an ODE-constrained OCP, thereby {\em preserving the port-Hamiltonian structure}.
-However, the price to pay is the arising feed-through term $(\hat S+\hat N)u$ in the output $y$.

-{\bf (b)} Once an OCP is feasible (i.e., the admissible set is non-empty), it is advisable to show the existence of optimal solutions.
+holds for $\bar x,\bar z\in\R^n$ and $\bar u\in\R^m$ whenever $\bar z=V^{-1}\bar x$ and $\bar z_1,\bar z_2,\bar u$ are related via $\bar z_2 = -Q^{-1}_{22}L_{22}^{-1}\big(L_{21}Q_{11}\bar z_1 + B_2\bar u\big)$.
+In particular, $\hat W$ is positive semi-definite. \end{remark} \begin{remark}[Consequences of ODE-reformulation] Once an OCP is feasible (i.e., the admissible set is non-empty), it is advisable to show the existence of optimal solutions.
 Since the OCPs \eqref{e:phDAE_OCP} and \eqref{e:phDAE_OCPODE} are equivalent, it suffices to consider the ODE-constrained OCP \eqref{e:phDAE_OCPODE}.
 And in fact, we prove in Corollary \ref{c:ODE_optsol} below that an optimal solution of OCP \eqref{e:phDAE_OCPODE} exists, whenever the state $z_1^0$ can be steered to a point in $\Phi_1$ at time $T$ under the given dynamics.

-{\bf (c)} In view of the energy balance \eqref{e:DAE_diss} and $H(x) = \frac 12(Ex)^\top QE^\dagger(Ex)$, in the case $RQ=0$ the OCP \eqref{e:phDAE_OCP} is equivalent to minimizing the function $f(w) = w^\top QE^\dagger w$ on the set of states $w\in\Psi$ that are reachable from $w^0$ (inside $\im E$) at time $T$.
+{\bf (b)} In view of the energy balance \eqref{e:DAE_diss} and $H(x) = \frac 12(Ex)^\top QE^\dagger(Ex)$, in the case $RQ=0$ the OCP \eqref{e:phDAE_OCP} is equivalent to minimizing the function $f(w) = w^\top QE^\dagger w$ on the set of states $w\in\Psi$ that are reachable from $w^0$ (inside $\im E$) at time $T$.
 We are not going to detail this case here.
 That is, we always assume that $RQ\neq 0$, which means that the system dissipates energy at certain states.
 Note that this is equivalent to $\hat W\neq 0$ by \eqref{e:RW}. \end{remark}